 Untersee-boot (U-Boat) Crewmen:

 The 11th U-Boat Flotilla (German 11.
-Unterseebootsflottille) was formed on 15th May 1942 in Bergan, Norway.
-The flotilla operated mainly in the North Sea and against the Russian-bound JW-, PQ-, and RA- convoys in the Arctic Sea.
+Unterseebootsflottille) was formed on 15th May 1942 in Bergen, Norway.
+The flotilla operated mainly in the North Sea and against the Russian-bound JW-, PQ-, and RA- convoys in the Arctic Ocean.

 The Flotilla operated various marks of the Type VII U-Boat until September 1944, when it had an influx of some Type IX boats from France.
 It also was the only flotilla to field the Type XXI U-Boot for operational use, but the war ended before the U-2511 saw any action.
 The Flotilla was disbanded on 9 May 1945 with the German surrender.